Les Duff

-Les Duff (born December 12, 1934 - 2025) was a Canadian former professional ice hockey player.
+Les Duff (December 12, 1934 – 2025) was a Canadian professional ice hockey player.
 Between 1955 and 1970 he played 927 games in the American Hockey League (AHL).

 Duff won the Calder Cup five times during his playing career to share the record for most Calder Cups won with Bob Solinger, Fred Glover, and Mike Busniuk.

-Personal information

 Following his playing career, Duff worked 23 years with the Toronto Transit Commission before retiring.
 His brother is Hockey Hall of Famer Dick Duff.

-It was announced on November 5, 2025 that Duff had passed away earlier in the year.
-An exact date is not yet available.
+On November 5, 2025, it was announced that Duff had died at the age of 90.